overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

        "number_of_replicas": 0
      }
      ```
-     These settings are appropriate for development but can and should be adjusted as we move foward.
+     These settings are appropriate for development but can and should be adjusted as we move forward.
      </details>

-3. Repeat the above steps for your remaining datasets, make sure to name your indices and files appropriatly.
+3. Repeat the above steps for your remaining datasets.
+Make sure to name your indices and files appropriately.

-   **Next Step:** Once you're satisfied with the mapping configuration, you're ready to move on to the next step, generating and confuring the Arranger configuration files.
+   **Next Step:** Once you're satisfied with the mapping configuration, you're ready to move on to the next step: generating and configuring the Arranger configuration files.

 ### C) Generating our Arranger configuration files

 1. Run the following Composer command to generate Arranger configuration files using your index mapping templates:

     ```
-    composer -p generateArrangerConfigs -f ./configs/elasticsearchConfigs/datatable1-mapping.json -o ./configs/arrangerConfigs/datatable1/
+    composer -p ArrangerConfigs -f ./configs/elasticsearchConfigs/datatable1-mapping.json -o ./configs/arrangerConfigs/datatable1/
     ```

     <details>